-At SHJC, we do so by holding a special 6:30am Rosh Hodesh shaharit service, led by the Rabbi and Hazzan, followed by a “bagels and coffee” collation.
+Pre-COVID-19, at SHJC, we do so by holding a special 6:30am Rosh Hodesh Shaharit service, led by the Rabbi and the Shaliah Tzibbur, followed by a “bagels and coffee” collation.

 All members of the congregation and students in the Religious School are welcomed and encouraged to attend.

 To sponsor a Rosh Hodesh breakfast, please contact Elissa Spiegel at firstname.lastname@example.org